Beoplay Eleven vs Beo Grace – what is the difference? And which should you choose?

 | Fast charging | 20 min. = approx. 1 hour and 45 min. | 5 min. = approx. 2.5 hours |

-| Battery cycles | Up to 500 before capacity drops below 80% | Up to 2,000 before capacity drops below 80% |
+| Battery cycles | Up to 500 before capacity falls below 80% | Up to 2,000 before capacity falls below 80% |

 | Bluetooth | Bluetooth 5.2 | Bluetooth 5.3 |